Jury awards $45.2 million in punitive damages in Alex Jones Sandy Hook trial

 "We ask that you send a very, very simple message, and that is: stop Alex Jones.
 Stop the monetization of misinformation and lies," Wesley Todd Ball, a lawyer for the parents, told jurors on Friday before they began deliberations on punitive damages.

-Jones sought to distance himself from the conspiracy theories during his testimony in the trial, apologising to the parents and acknowledging that Sandy Hook was "100% real."
+Jones sought to distance himself from the conspiracy theories during his testimony in the trial, apologizing to the parents and acknowledging that Sandy Hook was "100% real."

 The Sandy Hook gunman, Adam Lanza, used a Remington Bushmaster rifle during the massacre, which ended when he killed himself with the sound of approaching police sirens.